James Kudelka: Artistic Director

-Kudelka returned to the National Ballet of Canada as artist in residence in 1992.
-Kudelka reworked The Nutcracker, for the National Ballet in 1995.
+Kudelka returned to The National Ballet of Canada as Artist in Residence in 1992.
+In 1995 Kudelka created a new production of The Nutcracker, for the National Ballet.
 The production's success led Kudelka to be appointed artistic director after Reid Anderson resigned due to frustration over government funding cuts.

-As artistic director, Kudelka commissioned works from Dominique Dumais and Matjash Mrozewski and from Montréal modernist Jean-Pierre Perreault.
+As Artistic Director, Kudelka commissioned works from Dominique Dumais and Matjash Mrozewski and from Montréal modernist Jean-Pierre Perreault.
 He also continued to choreograph for the company, including new versions of Swan Lake and Cinderella.
-He also several pieces from George Balanchine.
+He also acquired several pieces from George Balanchine.

 In October 1998, Kudelka took his company on a critically acclaimed tour to New York and on a United States tour in 2004.

 Wrongful Dismissal Suit

 In 1998, principal dancer Kimberly Glasco filed a wrongful dismissal suit against the National Ballet of Canada instigated because artistic director Kudelka dropped her from the company roster, allegedly because Glasco had questioned the allocation of funds for his version of Swan Lake.
 She said that Kudelka told her he was letting her go because she had opposed his plans to spend $1.6 million on the new production and because she had opposed his appointment as artistic director.
 At the time, the National was nearly $3 million in debt.
 Glasco also filed complaints with Ontario's Labour Relations Board and Human Rights Commission.

 Kudelka maintained that her contract was not renewed for artistic and financial reasons.
 He alleged that her dancing was not as strong as it had been and that her dismissal was part of a larger strategy to expand the size of the ballet when cutbacks had reduced its budget from $16 million to $14 million.
 The company's founder Celia Franca and executive director Valerie Wilder spoke out in support of the artistic director.
 Glasco had the support of former National star Vanessa Harwood, Canadian Auto Workers boss Buzz Hargrove, Dr. Nancy Olivieri and Betty Oliphant.

 On March 18, 1999, the National agreed to meet Glasco for private mediation which replaced both the Labour Relations complaint and lawsuit.
 The case was reportedly settled for $1.6 million in Glasco's favour.